By Santi - Head Van Engineer - February 10, 2026

 Favor Sprinter or higher-GVWR Transit chassis and plan suspension upgrades.
 When in doubt, choose a higher GVWR and verify payload after the full conversion weight is known.

-DIY-upfitters vs professional converters
+DIY-upfitters vs expert converters

 Sample ownership cost comparison (3-year and 7-year scenarios)

-Estimate should include purchase price, routine maintenance, fuel, tires, insurance, and expected conversion service.
-Sprinters can cost more initially but may provide lower fuel and depreciation costs for high-mileage owners over seven years.
-Transits often win on 3-year total cost for lower-mileage owners.
-As a next step, run a simple spreadsheet with estimated miles and service intervals to see how the numbers change for your plan.
+Transits often win on 3-year total cost for low-mile owners.
+As a next step, run a simple spreadsheet with estimated miles and service gaps to see how the numbers change for your plan.

 Practical checklist for inspecting Sprinters and Transits before purchase